What are Honors Courses?

 The following honors psychology courses are offered on a regular basis.
 Check with the instructor who typically offers the course to determine future offerings.

 |1410 - Introductory Psychology||Fall & Spring||

 The Honors Thesis

 The honors thesis project is required of every student who graduates from the University Honors College.
 Students who plan to complete an honors thesis in psychology should first consult the thesis requirements (and deadlines) published by the University Honors College and fill out the appropriate paperwork.
 The second step involves selecting a faculty member to be the thesis advisor.
 We recommend that students begin thinking about the honors thesis during the first semester of their junior year.
 After identifying an advisor, students should enroll in UH4900 (Thesis Tutorial) the second semester of their junior year.
-To enroll in UH4900, students must have completed 16 hours of lower-division Honors courses and 4 upper-division Honors hours, as well as maintain a GPA of 3.25 or higher.
-Once a thesis proposal is approved by the Honors Council, students may register for UH4950: Honors Independent Research, a three-credit hour graded course, in the subsequent semester.
+To enroll in UH4900, students must be on track to complete the Honors graduation requirements or the Honors Associate requirements, as well as maintain a GPA of 3.25 or higher.
+Once a thesis proposal is approved by their thesis committee, students may register for UH4950: Honors Independent Research, a three-credit hour graded course, in the subsequent semester.
 Students should take this course the first semester of their senior year so they have an additional semester to finish the project if needed.

-A thesis advisement guide, published by the University Honors College, can be found under the Honors Courses link on the University Honors College website.
-A list of honors theses completed in the last few years can be found at the Thesis Archives by Major link at the Honors Courses link on the University College website.
+A thesis advisement guide, published by the University Honors College, can be found https://w1.mtsu.edu/honors/thesis.php on the University Honors College website.
+A list of honors theses completed in the last few years can also be found through the Honors College website linked above.

 Psychology and University Honors